 If you are interested in a career in academic medicine as a physician scientist, this program may be ideal for you.
-It will prepare you to become a medical practitioner and faculty member at a university medical center where you will teach medical and graduate students, and, as a scientist, will be involved with biomedical research.
+It will provide to tools necessary for obtaining fulfilling physician scientist jobs, enabling you to become a medical practitioner and faculty member at a university medical center where you will be able to teach medical and graduate students.
+As a physician scientist, you will be involved with innovative biomedical research.
 After completion of the program, you will receive both the M.D. and Ph.D. degrees.

 Students who have been admitted to the M.D./Ph.D. program begin graduate studies during the summer session preceding their first year of admission into the medical school curriculum.
 During the summer session, major emphasis is placed on introduction to research with the goal of selecting an advisor and a research problem to be developed as the student's Ph.D. dissertation research.

 At the end of the second year curriculum in the School of Medicine, students in this program defer continuation in the medical school curriculum and devote full-time enrollment toward completion of requirements for the physician scientist degree.
 A "typical student" will require four years to complete these requirements depending on the nature of the research problem.

 Current tuition costs can be seen at the links below or by contacting Student Business Services from 8:30 a.m. to 4 p.m.
 CST at (806) 743-7867 for detailed fee information, including out-of-state tuition.